VISIT OUR ART STORE ▶

 Graded Wash: From Color to Water

-This time, we'll go from intense color to clean water.
-Start with your mixed color as usual.
+This time, the wash goes from intense color to clean water.
+The artist starts with the mixed color as usual.

 Paint the line

-Then, paint the next line and wash some pigment off your brush, but not all of it.
+Then, the painter paints the next line and washes some pigment off the brush—but not all.

 Wash the brush lightly and paint the second line

-Now, thoroughly rinse your brush.
-Use a tissue to squeeze out excess water gently.
-Paint the next line, and finish your wash.
+Now, the artist thoroughly rinses the brush.
+A tissue is used to squeeze out excess water gently.
+The next line is painted to finish the wash.

-You'll see a beautiful transition from color to clear water.
-It's very smooth and natural.
+A beautiful transition from color to clear water appears—smooth and natural.

 Rinse the brush thoroughly and paint the third wash

-Let's try another graded wash for practice.
-First line, second line, then start reducing the pigment.
-Rinse your brush, remove extra water, and finish the wash.
+Another graded wash is attempted for practice: first line, second line, then reducing pigment.
+Rinse, remove extra water, finish the wash.

 Another example of graded wash